-We'll teach you about food chemistry and physiology, to develop your scientific understanding of food.
+We'll teach you about food chemistry and global sourcing, developing a scientific understanding of food.

 Food microbiology and nutrition will teach you about food safety and the relationship between food and health.